Eric Young Jr.: Baseball career

-Young began his career playing in 2004 for the Casper Rockies (now the Grand Junction Rockies), that was an advanced rookie team located in Casper, Wyoming and was part of the Pioneer League.
-In 2006, Young led all minor leaguers in stolen bases with 87.
+Young began his professional career playing in 2004 for the Casper Rockies, an advanced rookie Pioneer League team in Casper, Wyoming.
+In 2006, Young led all minor leaguers with 87 in stolen bases.
 He then won the Arizona Fall League batting title, finishing with a .430 average.
-Young appeared in the 2009 Futures Game, hitting a three-run home run.
-The world team won 7 to 5.
+Young appeared in the 2009 All-Star Futures Game, hitting a three-run home run.

 Colorado Rockies

 Young made his major league debut on August 25, 2009, for the Colorado Rockies playing center field.
 He had his first career hit in this game during the 5th inning and ended the game 1–4.
-Eric Young Sr. was in attendance for his son's debut.
-On September 8, 2009, Young Jr. hit his first career home run in the bottom of the 6th inning against the Cincinnati Reds.
+His father, Eric Young Sr., was in attendance for his debut.
+On September 8, Young hit his first career home run in the bottom of the 6th inning against the Cincinnati Reds.
+He came off the bench in the only two postseason appearances of his career, batting 0-for-1 in the National League Division Series.

-During spring training for the 2010 season, Young was optioned to the team's Triple-A affiliate, the Colorado Springs Sky Sox.
-On April 25, 2010, Young was recalled to the Rockies from Colorado Springs.
-On May 15, 2010, he suffered a stress fracture and was placed on the DL.
-He would return from the DL to Coors Field on August 14, 2010.
+During spring training in 2010, Young was optioned to the team's Triple-A affiliate, the Colorado Springs Sky Sox.
+On April 25, he was recalled to the Rockies.
+On May 15, he suffered a stress fracture in his right tibia and was placed on the 60-day disabled list.
+He would return from the DL to Coors Field on August 14.
 On May 27, 2011, he was called back up to the Rockies with an above .300 batting average with the Sky Sox.
+He was on the Rockies' 2012 opening day roster.
+He went on the disabled list with a left intercostal muscle strain on August 20.
+Young was designated for assignment by the Rockies on June 12, 2013.

 New York Mets

-Young was designated for assignment on June 12, 2013, and traded to the New York Mets on June 18, 2013, in exchange for Collin McHugh.
-On July 24, 2013, Young was involved in a season-ending accident with Tim Hudson.
+On June 18, 2013, Young was traded to the New York Mets for pitcher Collin McHugh.
+On July 24, Young was involved in a season-ending incident for pitcher Tim Hudson.
 Hudson was covering the first base bag, and Young attempted to beat the groundout.
 When Young stepped late on the bag, his cleat dug hard into Hudson's ankle full stride, unnaturally rolling it.
 This incident broke Hudson's ankle and ultimately ended Hudson's last season with the Braves.
 Young expressed extreme concern for Hudson after the play ended.
+On August 2, Young hit the first walk-off hit of his career, a two-run home run, in the 11th inning against the Kansas City Royals.

-On August 2, 2013, Young hit the first walk-off hit of his career, a two-run home run, in the 11th inning against the Kansas City Royals.
-On September 29, 2013, in the final game of the season, Young stole his 45th and 46th bases against the Milwaukee Brewers, becoming the National League stolen base leader.
+On September 29, 2013 in the final game of the season, Young stole his 45th and 46th bases against the Milwaukee Brewers, becoming the National League stolen base leader.
 He is the Mets' first stolen bases champion since José Reyes in 2007.
 On December 2, 2014, Young was non-tendered by the Mets.

 Atlanta Braves

 Young signed a minor league contract with the Atlanta Braves on February 13, 2015.
 The deal included an invitation to spring training.
-On June 5, 2015, the Braves designated Young for assignment.
+On June 5, the Braves designated Young for assignment.
 With Atlanta, he batted .169/.229/.273.